-12.3.2 Simple approach - configure Node Affinity based on nodeLabel
+12.3.2 Simple approach - configure Node Affinity based on nodeLabel affinity: nodeAffinityType: required nodeLabel: kubernetes.io/region: us-central1

 The Operator provides the pgPrimary.affinity.nodeLabel option, which should contains one or more key-value pairs.
 If the node is not labeled with each key-value pair and nodeAffinityType is set to required, the Pod will not be able to land on it.